jonH34400/3DBodyAnimation/README.md

 This project implements a C++ pipeline that takes an ordinary video of a person and outputs a new video with a visualized SMPL mesh overlaid per frame.

-The key component is an optimization loop using **Ceres Solver** to fit SMPL model parameters (pose, shape, and translation) to 2D keypoints detected in each frame.
+The key component is an optimization loop using **Ceres Solver** to fit SMPL model parameters (pose, shape, and transformation) to 2D keypoints detected in each frame.

 ## Main Steps
 1. **Preprocessing (Python)**